 2. Duris of Samos

-Duris of Samos (Δοῦρις ὁ Σάμιος, circa 350 BC - after 281 BC), Greek historian and tyrant of Samos, at some period before Samos came under the control of Ptolemy.
+Duris of Samos (Δοῦρις ὁ Σάμιος, circa 350 BC - after 281 BC), a Greek historian who was tyrant of Samos at some period before the island came under the control of Ptolemy.

 Athenaeus, The Deipnosophists, Book 8 (excerpts), chapter 18.
 At attalus.org.

 Suda, Λυγκεύς, lambda, 776.
 At Suda On Line.

 3. Panyasssis of Samos went to Thurii?